Locatalyze

 Break-even Customers / Day

-The minimum daily customers needed to cover rent and staffing over the 26 service days per month (matching the revenue formula).
-Compared against your projected daily demand.
-If projected > break-even, the location is viable at current inputs.
+The minimum daily customers needed to cover fixed costs over 30 days per month (matching the revenue formula).
+The denominator is the per-customer contribution margin — average ticket less the cost of goods on that sale.
+Compared against your projected daily demand: if projected > break-even, the location is viable at current inputs.
 The zero-profit survival floor (rent + overheads only, excluding staff cost) is lower than this number.

 Payback Period